Stephanie Baller

 cartwree@jmu.edu

 Erin E.C.
-Phillippi is the marketing and content coordinator in the Office of Research Development and Promotion, which is a unit of Research and Scholarship.
+Phillippi is the marketing and content coordinator in the Office of Research Development and Promotion, which is a unit of Research, Economic Development and Innovation.
 Before her current role, she worked in Ethical Reasoning in Action: The Madison Collaborative and the office of the Vice Provost for Faculty and Curriculum.
 She has also taught for the School of Writing, Rhetoric and Technical Communication and the International Study Center, part of Study Group USA.
 In previous semesters, her courses have included first-year composition, developmental writing, rhetoric and the body, banned books, and American culture.
 Erin earned her B.A. from Mary Baldwin College in 2005 (English major and Creative Writing minor) and her M.A. from James Madison University in 2008 (English).
 She likes to spend her time at the intersection of feminism, pop culture, and geekery.

 Mary Thompson